maldoinc/wireup/docs/pages/interfaces.md

-# Interfaces
+# Working with Interfaces

-When autowiring services it is often desirable to inject an interface rather than the concrete implementation directly.
+When you're autowiring services, you might want to inject an interface rather than directly using the concrete implementation.
+Since Python doesn't have built-in interfaces, you can leverage any class that's marked as abstract within the container.

-Since Python does not have interfaces, we can use any class which is marked as abstract in the container.
+The following code registers `Engine` as an interface.
+This implies that `Engine` can't be directly injected.

-The following would register `Engine` as an interface.
-This means that it cannot be injected directly and there must be another service which inherits it that is also registered in the container for this.
+Instead, you need another service that inherits from it, and that service must also be registered in the container.

 ```python
 @container.abstract